20+ Awesome Things To Do In Jeju Island South Korea

-There’s also a nice cafe at Innisfree Jeju House that offers organic food.
+There’s also a lovely cafe at Innisfree Jeju House that offers organic food.

-As Folk Village is a special and traditional culture of Jeju, visiting Jeju Folk Village should be on your list of things to do in Jeju island.
+As Folk Village is a unique and traditional culture of Jeju, visiting Jeju Folk Village should be on your list of things to do in Jeju island.

 Seongeup Folk Village is a small town located at the foot of Hallasan Mountain, and the houses here have black lava rock walls with curvy alleys to block the wind.
 You can find the local black-haired pigs here as well.